1coderookie/Kobra2ProInsights/docs/hardware/printhead.md

 The printhead itself is running along the [x-axis gantry](axes.md#x-axis-gantry).

-The following picture shows the printhead including the wiring and the longer PTFE bowden which is mounted between the head itself and the filament runout sensor at the left hand side of the x-axis gantry.
+The following picture shows the printhead with the plastic housing including the wiring and the longer PTFE bowden, which is mounted between the head itself and the filament runout sensor at the left hand side of the x-axis gantry.
 This tube acts as a guide and protection for the filament as it is fed from the left hand side of the printer.

 ![Printhead wider view](../assets/images/head_K2Pro_wide_web.jpg)